A quantum information perspective on meson melting: Methods and concepts

 In this paper, we consider quenches in which the system is initially prepared in a thermal equilibrium state, and then is evolved with a different Hamiltonian.
-Such finite temperature quenches are much less explored than those starting from a ground date, see \cite{Sotiriadis_2009,Zhang_2011,Bacsi_2013,Collura_2014,Granet:2020xuj,kohn2021quenching} for selected results.
+Such finite temperature quenches are much less explored than those starting from a ground state, see \cite{Sotiriadis_2009,Zhang_2011,Bacsi_2013,Collura_2014,Granet:2020xuj,kohn2021quenching} for selected results.
 In this scenario, we analyze the time evolution of different entropic quantities to detect the melting of mesons at high temperatures.
-Since we are interested in nonintegrable parameter regimes, we will make use of the described quasiparticle model interpretations in our subsequent meson analyses only in a qualitative fashion.
+For nonintegrable parameter regimes, in which we are primarily interested here, it was shown in \cite{Scopa:2021gcx} that quantitative quasiparticle model interpretations are applicable only at low energies (or temperatures), when mesons are dilute and one can focus on the two-fermion problem.
+Since we enter physical situations beyond this case, we will make use of quasiparticle interpretations in our subsequent meson analyses only in a qualitative fashion, or compare to the free fermion regime.